S-SANTOSH/COVID-19-Hackathon/README.md

 ### Pandemic Forecasting.

 ***Abstract : Todays world is suffering with one of the deadliest virus known as Corona Virus or n-COVID-19.
 This virus give major damage by its rate of infection.
 Hence for preparation we need some statistical information about this rate of infection so that we can plan for our next step.
-To apply machine learning, we don’t have enough data with available data we can make wrong prediction also.
-Hence it is very important that we cover all the parameters that is required to predict the rate of infection of such deadliest pandemic.***.
+To apply machine learning, we don’t have enough data, With available data we can make wrong prediction also.
+Hence it is very important that we cover all the parameters that is required to predict the rate of infection of such deadliest pandemic.***

 ### Introduction.